lrug/january-2019-code-golf/README.md

 characters you've used.

-To get started, take a look at the tests in `golf_test.rb` for "Hole 1", and then start writing your implementation in the `Golf.hole1` method implementation!
+To get started, take a look at the tests in `golf_test.rb` for "Hole 1", and then start writing your implementation in the `Golf.hole1` method implementation.

+You don't need to attempt all of the holes; if you're stuck or not having fun, just try a different one!

 ## Scoring